nathanhoad/godot_dialogue_manager/docs/Translations.md

 If you've made changes in the exported CSV to the original lines then you can reimport them from the translations menu.

 This will match lines using static keys and replace the dialogue/response content with the text found in the CSV.

+## Translating character names

+Characters' names generally show up in more than just dialogue so it is assumed that they are translated by your game.
+There is an option to export all character names in a dialogue file to CSV from the Translations menu.

+Character names will also be added to the POT Generation list with a context of "dialogue".